 Join us for our first collaborative retreat with indigenous medicine practitioners Maggie Harrsen and Michael Ventura for an immersive 4-day experience.

 Both Maggie and Michael work in folk medicine lineages passed down to them from curanderas — female shamans — from Peru (Maggie) and Mexico (Michael).
 In their work, limpias — energetic cleansings — are performed using a combination of touch, prayer, plants, herbs, music and other tools.
 These practices have been used throughout history to bring a sense of well being to those seeking renewal.

 Each day will begin with therapeutic practices designed to open the mind, body and spirit for the day ahead.
 Morning and afternoon workshops will be conducted to help participants explore their interior worlds through guided experiences.
 Communal meals will be hosted each day to open the opportunity for guests to connect with each other over food that is holistic and nourishing.
-Each guest will receive a one-on-one session with either Maggie or Michael as part of the weekend’s program.
+Each guest will receive a one-on-one session with either Maggie or Michael and one massage as part of the weekend’s program.

 For over a decade, Michael has had the honor of serving the lineages of several gracious and powerful traditional healers.
 His work is grounded in the Chinese practice of qigong as relayed to him by Master Yuwen Ru and the shamanic traditions of the Nahuatl Indians as shared by curandera Doña Leova.
 In addition, his study of other forms with teachers such as Andrew Langberg and Eva-Marie Lind have led to the incorporation of herbs and plants, crystals, sound and energetic somatics as called for in each session.